NexRX/restructed/readme.md

 Each model is defined using an attribute after deriving `Models` and multiple models (of the same kind) can be had with multiple attributes.

 ### `view`
-A selective subset of fields of the original model.
+A selective subset of fields from the original model of the same types.

 **Arguements:**
 - `name` - The name of the struct the generate (**Required**, **Must be first** e.g. `MyStruct`)